The New Kingdom of Egypt

 Egyptian control during the New Kingdom reached territories that extended beyond the Nile Valley to establish dominion over Nubia to the south and Canaan and Syria to the northeast.
 The pharaohs of this era built monumental temples and royal tombs and lavish palaces which created a historical legacy that continues to attract researchers and tourists from all parts of the world.

-Key Pharaohs of the New Kingdom
+Important Pharaohs of the New Empire In history

 Hatshepsut: Egypt’s Most Successful Female Ruler